 330-494-6170 ext.
 4512, firstname.lastname@example.org

-This form does not address general complaints related to conflicts in your academic or work environment that are not directly related to one of the protected classes (race, color, religion, sex, gender, national origin, military status, pregnancy, disability, age, genetic information, or sexual orientation) Complaints such as these should be addressed with your Department Chairperson or to your Supervisor or the Human Resources Department.
+This form does not address general complaints related to conflicts in your academic or work environment that are not directly related to one of the protected classes (race, color, religion, sex, gender, national origin, military status, pregnancy, disability, age, genetic information, or sexual orientation) Complaints such as these should be addressed with your department chairperson or to your supervisor or the Human Resources Office.

 Please Note: The Title IX coordinator is not a confidential source of reporting and support.
 While they will address your concerns with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.

 Mental health counselors, pastoral counselors, social workers, psychologists or any person with a professional license requiring confidentiality will be able to maintain complete confidentiality.
 However, if a complainant discloses information about an incident to an instructor, who is also a counselor but acting in his/her role as an instructor at the time of the disclosure, the instructor would have a duty to report the incident as a responsible employee.

-*Complaints also can be filed with the Office of Civil Rights (OCR) in the U.S. Department of Education, the Ohio Civil Rights Commission (OCRC) or the Equal Employment Opportunity Commission (EEOC).
+*Complaints also can be filed with the Office of Civil Rights in the U.S. Department of Education, the Ohio Civil Rights Commission or the Equal Employment Opportunity Commission.